Azure/plato/docs/user_guides/removing-data-from-bonsai.md

 ### Bonsai Reports

+Bonsai reports are unique for each brain name & version.
+This report will aggregate most of the configuration you care about for each brain version including Brain Name, Brain Version, and Inkling File.

+Open the [Bonsai Web](preview.bons.ai), and traverse to the brain version you would like to safe-keep.
 On the top left banner of the Bonsai UI, you can download your Bonsai report by choosing the "Report an Issue" button that looks like a bug.

 ![bug](images/bug.png)

 Once you select this button, a screen will come up that will allow for you to download your Brain's Bonsai Report.
-Select this button and you will receive a zip file with your Brain's messages, console logs, **Inkling file**, network errors, overview, resource timing and **Settings**.
+Select the "Download report" button and you will download a zip file with your Brain's data.

 ![report](images/report.png)

+The downloaded zip file contains the following three relevant files:

+- **brain_messages.json**: Brain training progress updates displayed in the "Errors & Outputs" brain tab.
+- **inkling.ink**: Inkling file with your training configuration.
+- **overview.txt**: Identifiers for the brain including Workspace Name & ID, Subscription ID, Resource Group, Brain Name & Version.

+Three other files will be available at the folder, but they are not relevant for your safe-keeping purposes: browser_console_logs.txt, network_errors.json, and resource_timing.json.

 ### Brain Names, Versions, and Timestamps

-You can retrieve Bonsai Brain names and versions by using this command in the CLI:
+You can retrieve a list of all Bonsai Brain Names by running this command in the CLI:

 ```
-bonsai brain list -w $workspace_name
+bonsai brain list -w $workspace_id
 ```

 ### Custom Assessments

+**Assessment Config File:**

-To save Custom Assessments, open the Bonsai UI, select the Brain and Brain Version with the custom assessments you would like to save, and look to the far left of the webpage under the Concept overview section.
+To save Custom Assessments, open the Bonsai UI.
+Then, select the Brain and Brain Version with the custom assessments you would like to save.
+Click on the "Train" tab next to your brain name/version.
+Look for your assessments on the far right of the webpage, under the Concept overview section.
 Click on the Custom tab under Assessments to choose which Custom Assessment you would like to download.

 ![custom](images/custom.png)

-Click on the download button to get your Custom Assessment as a `.json` file.
+Click on the download button to get your Custom Assessment Configuration as a `.json` file.

+**Assessment Episodic Data:**

+Click on your Custom Assessment to load it in the UI.
+Then, click on the `Episode data` tab, under your custom assessments metadata, to load your custom assessment episodic data.

+*Note, data in Azure is cleaned to prevent extra costs after 30 days by default.
+If you see your Episode Data has expired, you can click on "Rerun Assessment" to launch a new custom assessment, and be able to load the Episodic Data for the same Configuration file.*

+Once you have your Custom Assessment Episodic Data visible in the `Episode data` tab, you can click on the link BLA BLA to access and download your Custom Assessment Episodic Data from Log Analytics directly.

 ### Errors and Outputs

+**Option 1 (recommended):**

+Access your Errors & Outputs directly from the Bonsai Report we downloaded above.
+You will find them inside the downloaded ZIP file under the name `brain_messages.json`.

+**Option 2:**

-Errors and Outputs can be copied and saved from the Bonsai UI.
+Errors and Outputs can be copied and saved directly from the Bonsai UI.
 After selecting a Brain, look to the lower middle of your screen below the Inkling training console where you will see the "Errors and Outputs" console.
 On the left side of the console, you have the option to copy the Error and Outputs report to your clipboard.
 Save this to a .txt file for future use.

-The Error and Outputs console looks like:
+The Error and Outputs console looks like this:

 ![errors](images/errors.png)

 ### Exported Brains